RaydenSec/IT-Notes/activedirectory-lab-notes.md

 Turn Server to AD server -> NAT (can forward traffic from devices in this private network devices to internet) -> DHCP on DC, so devices connected can be auto assigned IP

+Client WIndows Machines can directly connect to AD as default gateway because the network is set to internal network (For Virtualbox, it is an internal virtual netowrk avaialbe to any vm running on the host)